 An OASI is an injury to the anal sphincter muscle sustained during childbirth.
 This can result in medical complications including anal incontinence and psychological problems.

-Over the past 10 years OASI rates have risen by over 4%, to 5.9% in the UK.
+Over the past 10 years, OASI rates have risen by more than 4 per cent, to 5.9 per cent in the UK.
 Possible reasons for this include inconsistent training, skills and prevention, lack of awareness of risk factors and variation in practice amongst healthcare professionals.